PavanReddy181/DynamicSalesInsights-PowerBI/README.md

 ## Power BI Dashboard 🖥️
 The Power BI dashboard provides a comprehensive overview of the sales data, including key metrics and insights to aid decision-making.

+## Key Insights and Recommendations 📊
+#### 1. Bhubaneshwar has a high profit margin % 💹

+This implies that Bhubaneshwar can generate more profits if the revenue flow increases.
+#### 2. Mumbai is a significant contributor to profits 🏆

+Mumbai contributes more profits to the organization even when its revenue is less than that of Delhi.
+#### 3. Potential for revenue increase 📈

+This dashboard could help to increase the revenue by at least 6%.
+#### 4. High Revenue Markets 🏢

+Delhi and Mumbai are identified as high revenue markets.
+Focusing on these markets could lead to substantial profit growth.
+#### 5. Seasonal Trends 🌦️

+Analysis of the transactions over the year reveals seasonal trends.
+Marketing efforts can be aligned with these trends to maximize sales.

 ## Structure 📂
 db_dump.sql - The SQL dump file for setting up the database.